How the Federal Reserve Affects Mortgage Rates

 • ARMs are based on the Secured Overnight Financing Rate (SOFR), which is also influenced by the federal funds rate.
 When the Fed increases the federal funds rate, homeowners with an ARM can see their mortgage rate increase, and their monthly mortgage payment right along with it.

-However, the current mortgage rates are also impacted by additional economic factors like the buying and selling of government securities.
-For example, mortgage rates were still dropping at the end of March 2023 due to the downward trend of 10-year Treasury yields, despite Fed rate increases.
+However, current mortgage rates are also impacted by additional economic factors such as the buying and selling of government securities.

 Federal funds rate and home equity products